mortalisk/gjCraft/gjcraft.rst

 Game Jam events
 ===============

+.. class:: center

   .. class:: substep

     You form a team

     A theme is revealed

     You have limited time (e.g. 48 hours) to make a game

     You present what you made

     Not a competition

 -----